 Days Needed: 5 days

 Start by outlining your menu for the big day.
-Think about and create a list of which dishes that can be made in advance and those best cooked on the day itself.
-Once you know your menu, make sure you have the space to have dishes in the refrigerator in advance.
+Think through and list dishes that can be made in advance and those best cooked the day of.
+Once you know your menu, ensure you have the space to have dishes in the refrigerator in advance.

-Embrace the spirit of Thanksgiving by inviting others to contribute.
-Identify dishes that are simpler to prepare at the host’s house versus those suitable for guests to bring along.
-Clearly communicate kitchen space and appliance limitations up-front with those that will participate in contributing dishes.
+Americans love to ask, “What can I bring?” when invited to a meal.
+Embrace the spirit of Thanksgiving and allow others to contribute.
+Identify dishes that should be prepared at the host’s house versus those suitable for guests to manage with their travel.
+Clearly communicate kitchen space and appliance limitations up-front with those contributing dishes.

-Take your menu and work backwards.
+Take your menu and work backward.
 Start with what time you want to sit down to eat.
-Next, detail what needs to be finished last and figure out when that dish needs to begin in order be finished at said time.
-Keep doing this with all of your dishes until you have a schedule created.
+Next, detail what needs to be finished last and calculate (based on prep and cook time) when the dish needs to start to be completed in time.
+Keep doing this with each dish until you have a schedule created.
 Don’t forget that the turkey will need to rest!
 And don’t forget about the dishes that others are providing.

-Assign tasks to each day leading up to Thanksgiving, ensuring that the workload is manageable and stress-free.
-And don’t forget that you will want to eat dinner the night before and breakfast the morning of, so may as well plan that into your schedule as well!
+Assign tasks to each day leading up to Thanksgiving, ensuring the workload is manageable and stress-free.
+And don’t forget that you need to eat dinner the night before and breakfast the morning of, so plan that into your schedule as well!

-Additional Tips & Tricks on How To Enhance Your Thanksgiving Schedule
+Additional Tips & Tricks on How To Plan Thanksgiving

-- Make-ahead recipes: Choose recipes that allow for preparation in advance, like desserts, sauces, and side dishes.
+- Make-ahead recipes: Choose recipes you can prepare in advance, like desserts, sauces, and side dishes.
 This reduces the workload on the big day.

 - Prep ingredients: Chop vegetables, measure dry ingredients, and even assemble casseroles or components of dishes a day or two before.
 This streamlines the cooking process on Thanksgiving Day.